sunnychavan/Milestone/README.md

 TODO:

+- For each heuristic utilizing location system, should have helper which calculates max possible value and min possible value to be used as arguments to normalize function
 - AI will often defer winning in favor of making a different move (because at a given depth, it will still eventually win), putting it off for very long periods of time